Chatr: Advertising

-Chatr Wireless' slogan is "No worries, talk happy."
+In 2010, Chatr Wireless' slogan was "No worries, talk happy."
 During the Christmas and holiday season, the slogan used instead was "No worries, gift happy."
-Both resemble the name of the song Don't Worry, Be Happy, and a whistled version of this song is used in Chatr commercials.
-The slogan is now "Let's Get Going."
+Both resemble the name of the song Don't Worry, Be Happy, and a whistled version of this song was used in Chatr commercials.
+The slogan is now "Now, you make the call".

 In 2017, Chatr was awarded two silver CASSIES advertising awards, in the categories of Brand Reawakening and Targeting.